 Maybe the crank could be replaced?
 Who knows?
 It looks like a sort of complicated crank thing.
 Who has time to look up the model number of the window and then call the window company to ask about it?
 And if the window company says “No. No replacement for you!” then who has time to find a non-standard replacement part that would probably violate the warranty but at least not be ugly plastic-y brown?

-No. 4: Make sure your bathrooms have natural light.
+No. 4: Make sure the bathrooms have natural light.

-Sometimes the layout of your house dictates an "internal' bathroom, surrounded on all sides by other rooms instead of by an exterior wall.
+Sometimes the layout of your house dictates an “internal’ bathroom, surrounded on all sides by other rooms instead of by an exterior wall.
 This is the case at my house.
-But I wish, in retrospect, that I had installed a skylight.
+In that case, install a skylight.

-No. 5: Leave room for planting beds around the perimeter of your patio.
+No. 5: Leave space for planting beds around the perimeter of a patio.

 We moved into our house before we landscaped the backyard, so there were terrible daily dust storms.
 Black gritty dirt would find its way into the house to alight on all the shiny new surfaces, and people were tracking in mud and dust on their shoes every time they entered or left the house.
 So we were in a rush to lay a patio and and grass as a defense against Dustbowl Living.

-No. 6: Lay your pavers in a permeable base instead of in concrete.
+No. 6: Lay your pavers in a permeable base.